How to Take Full Ownership / Permissions / Control over Windows Registry Keys

 Windows Registry is a powerful tool that helps users tweak their systems.
 You can perform all kinds of operations on Registry very easily, but sometimes you may encounter a Key that displays an error message.
 In those cases, you need to take Full Control over that Key.
 Full Control gives all of the permissions such as Create, Modify, Rename, and Delete to the Users.
 Taking Full Ownership of your Registry lets you Edit the restricted Registry Keys as well.
 Don’t forget to create a Restore Point before editing Windows System files.

-This is the type of Error that you may encounter sometimes while editing Windows Registry.
+The following image shows you the type of error that you may encounter sometimes while editing Windows Registry.

 Use the following steps to take full control and ownership of your Windows Registry to give the Users full editing permissions.